Joseph Swan (engraver): Life and work

+Notable publications

 Swan's reputation was established by his engraved illustrations of Scottish towns and landscapes which were based on pictures by contemporary Scottish artists such as John Fleming, John Knox, Andrew Donaldson, James Stewart and William Brown.

 The first major work, Views of Scotland and its environs, appeared in 1826 with accompanying text by John Leighton and sold at five shillings and sixpence for fine proof impressions on India paper and four shillings and sixpence for common impressions.

 To ensure the commercial success of such a project, subscribers were required to make payments in advance of publication to ensure that the work could proceed.
 Subscribers for the Views of Glasgow included the Duchess of Montrose, the Lord Provost of Glasgow and Archibald McLellan, a founder of the civic art collection.
 The engravings were made from pictures produced by Greenock-based John Fleming, Glasgow’s John Knox and Swan himself.
 The thirty-three plates include views of the city from different vantage points, the leading thoroughfares, buildings, and districts.
 Contemporary newspapers praised the work both for its choice of subjects and the quality of workmanship.

-Following the success of the Select Views of Glasgow, Swan published part one of the Select Views on the River Clyde in February 1828.
+Following the success of the Select Views of Glasgow and Its Environs, Swan published part one of the Select Views on the River Clyde in February 1828.
 The engravings for the series were taken from pictures by John Fleming and Andrew Donaldson.
 They were larger than the Glasgow set and the price rose accordingly.
 By February 1830 the series was complete and included views of country houses such as Blythswood, Carstairs, Erskine and Hamilton Place plus Helensburgh, Greenock, Rothesay, and Campbelltown.

 Then followed Views of the Lakes of Scotland, the first part of which was published in 1830.
 Swan was keen to point out to potential subscribers and purchasers that the work was of national importance as it was the first to group together Highland and Lowland lochs and included many of the lesser-known ones.
 He attracted well over 1000 subscribers from throughout Britain.
 All the engravings were based on pictures by John Fleming and the text was by Leighton with an introduction by Professor Wilson.
 From 1832 to 1836 Swan’s entry in the Post Office Directory shows him as ‘engraver and publisher of the Lakes of Scotland’.